reflex-dev/reflex-web/docs/wrapping-react/wrapping-react.md

   );
 }
 ```
+Here is how we would wrap this component in Reflex.

 The two most important props are `library`, which is the name of the npm package, and `tag`, which is the name of the React component.